 ALCs are uniquely constructed as open structures with mobile chairs and tables arranged for learning in small groups of varying sizes.
-Extensive media infrastructure, and flexible furniture, projectors, instructor consoles, and layouts allow small group access to shared table space, computer monitors, whiteboards, and the ability to display information across individual or multiple monitors and screens.
-All of these design features built into the rooms increase student engagement through interactive, collaborative learning with peers and intensive use of small group pedagogy.
+Each room varies in its provision of media infrastructure, flexible furniture, whiteboards, projectors, instructor consoles.
+The ALCs have a variety of layouts that allow small groups to share table space, computer monitors, whiteboards, and the ability to display information across individual or multiple monitors and screens.
+These design features built into the rooms increase student engagement through interactive, collaborative learning with peers and intensive use of small group pedagogy.

-To request an ALC room for Summer, please e-mail ROAR@uwm.edu and indicate the course and section number of the class, and your building/room preference if there is a specific ALC you are interested in.
+To request an ALC room for Summer or Winterim sessions, please e-mail ROAR@uwm.edu and indicate the course and section number of the class, and your building/room preference if there is a specific ALC you are interested in.

 Anyone seeking to schedule non-course events in the ALCs must use the Registrar’s room reservation system ROAR.

 Training and Support

 How Do I Obtain Support and Training for ALCs?